-You may be familiar with the saying “behind the eight ball”.
+You may be familiar with the saying “behind the eight balls”.
 This idiom implies that you are in a tough, difficult or losing position from which it is unlikely to escape.

 Whatever the reason, the need to prepare is ingrained in us from the time we reach young adulthood.
 After all, the very first insurance policy we purchased was our way of saying “I am going to be prepared”.